-Compared with CBD, Delta-8 THC fits into the novelty market of cannabis use, as it doesn’t focus on the actual actualth benefits of this versatile plant.
+Compared with CBD, Delta-8 THC fits into the novelty market of cannabis use, it distracts from the focus on the actual benefits of this versatile plant.

 On the other hand, CBD functions primarily as a supplemental balance to our Endocannabinoid System (ECS), Endocannabinoid System (ECS), providing relief from depression, anxiety, insomnia, and pain.
 CBD Oil has been known to treat multiple forms of epilepsy, alleviate cancer-related symptoms, and even reduce cancer cells within the body.
 It has also been suggested that CBD can lower blood pressure and prevent cognitive decline in patients with Alzheimer’s.

 Where THC binds to a person’s CB1 receptor, CBD binds to both CB1 and CB2 receptors.
 Unlike Delta-8 THC, CBD is nonintoxicating and safe to take before driving or partaking in complicated locomotive tasks.
 CBD will not get you high, but its medical benefits can make users happier and more relaxed.

 Although we don’t recommend it, if you decide that you have to try the newest craze of the cannabis industry, we want you to be safe.
 If you’re purchasing Delta-8, we ask that you do your own research before you buy any Delta-8 product.
 Please ensure that the product has been tested and has proof of trying somewhere on the product’s website or label.

 There is still a lot of research yet to be conducted on Delta-8 Tetrahydrocannabinol, and for this reason alone, users should be cautious when it comes to consuming these products.
 Bluegrass Hemp Oil does not support the use of Delta-8 and advises against it.

 We get it–this stuff can be confusing!
 So, here’s a quick breakdown:

-- Like Delta-9 THC and CBD, Delta-8 is a cannabinoid extracted from the cannabis plant; however, most of the Delta-8 THC products on today’s market are chemically derived from mixing CBD isolate with solid isolate acids and solvents.
+- Like Delta-9 THC and CBD, Delta-8 is a cannabinoid in the cannabis plant; however, most of the Delta-8 THC products on today’s market are chemically derived from mixing CBD isolate with solid isolate acids and solvents.
+Yuck!